Zero-shot Prompt-based Video Encoder for Surgical Gesture Recognition: Method

 Within each batch, matching image-text pairs are taken as positive constrastive pairs, while mismatched pairs (i.e., videos paired with label text from a different video) are taken as negative contrastive pairs; this is to say that in the context of our contrastive learning problem we optimize the matrices towards the identity matrix.
 Towards this end we define three losses for each of the three matrices:

 where the (generalized KL) divergence $\text{D}$ is defined for square matrices of matching dimension

-\paragraph{Gesture Recognition Model} To measure the effectiveness of prompt-based video encoder, we freeze the weights in the video encoder and do frame-wise visual embedding.
-Next, we train a predictive model for gesture recognition based on the visual embedding.
-We choose to use an MS-TCN++\cite{mstcn++} as our downstream gesture recognition model.
-Temporal Convolution Networks have become a common choice in action segmentation, and the MS-TCN++ is a refinement of the original TCN.
+\paragraph{Gesture Recognition Model} To measure the effectiveness of prompt-based video encoder, {during the evaluation } we freeze the weights in the video encoder and do frame-wise visual embedding. {The frame encoder is fixed, and } we train a predictive model for gesture recognition based on the{that fixed } visual embedding. {Our chosen downstream predictive model is the } MS-TCN++\cite{mstcn++}; in order to ensure fair experiments, we use this same architecture across all experiments and all embedding methods, retraining it for each tested embedding.
+Temporal Convolution Networks have become a common choice in action segmentation, and the MS-TCN++ is a refinement of the original MS-TCN.
 MS-TCN++ uses a simple two-stage training and a slightly modified convolutional configuration with dilations.
 We avoid deeper or more nuanced architectures (such as those incorporating attention, or longer context windows) to ensure that performance is due to the quality of the features and not the complexity of the classifier itself.